 — In Fort Hancock, Texas we found ourselves on the narrow, no-shoulder highway at night searching for a rest area that a local misinformed us would be closer than we expected.
 Eager to get off the highway and find somewhere to sleep, we rode our bicycles exhaustingly around the small town.
 Stopping at a gas station, David ran inside for a beer and figured he’d ask the cashier if they minded if we found a small area to sleep out back on the property; the person kindly agreed.
 Of course, if you’re in a sketchy area or intuitively have a bad feeling about where you are, then you may be better off not talking to anyone at all (so they won’t know your whereabouts) and quietly finding a place to sleep on your own.
 Which brings me to another great safe-place to sleep…

-Churches – If you show up when someone working with the church is present, you can simply ask them to sleep somewhere on the property.
+Churches – (The religious buildings, not the fried chicken joint.)
+If you show up when someone working with the church is present, you can simply ask them to sleep somewhere on the property.
 If no one is present, then respectfully find a nice, unobtrusive place to lay only your sleeping bag (not your tent or tarp), and make your way out early the next morning, leaving no trace of your presence.

 — When David and I were still living in Big Sur, California, we took a few days by bicycle to make a 180 mile loop through Big Sur down to Cambria, up to Paso Robles, across to Fort Hunter Liggett Military Base, and down Nacimiento-Fergusson Road back to our home.
 When we arrived on the military base, some officers informed us that we could only sleep at the hotel on the base or we may be able to go to Mission San Antonio, if they would let us in.
 The hotel was $80 a night so that was a ‘no’, therefore we made our way to the Mission.
 It was well into darkness and the temperatures had plummeted to below-freezing in the moisture-laden air.
 I. Was.
 Frozen.
 We met a lady who worked at the Mission who informed us that the rooms were full; we explained that we needed only a place to lay our sleeping bags.
 Not only did she allow us to sleep safely there, she even brought me ‘disaster blankets’ for warmth since I was quite a disaster and had resorted to being akin to a lump of ice.